-Under current law, upon the filing of a motion by an eligible offender or upon its own motion, a sentencing court may reduce the offender's stated prison term through a judicial release.
+Under current law, upon the filing of a motion by an eligible offender1 or upon its own motion, a sentencing court may reduce the offender's stated prison term through a judicial release.
 The motion must be filed within a specified time frame depending on the offender's offense and sentence.
 The court may schedule a hearing on the motion.
 A motion may be denied without a hearing, but a motion cannot be granted without a hearing.
-A court can hold only one hearing for any eligible offender.
+If a court denies a motion without a hearing, the court may consider a subsequent motion for that offender, but a court can hold only one hearing for any eligible offender.

 If a court schedules a hearing for a motion for judicial release, the court must notify the eligible offender and the prosecuting attorney of the county in which the eligible offender was indicted.
 The eligible offender must, then, promptly give a copy of the notice of the hearing to the head of the state correctional institution in which the offender is confined.
 The prosecuting attorney is responsible for notifying the victim of the offense, or the victim's representative.
 At the hearing, the eligible offender, the offender's attorney, the prosecuting attorney, the victim or the victim's representative, and any other person with relevant information have the opportunity to present information to the court.
 After the hearing, the court has ten days to rule on the motion.
-If the court grants a motion for judicial release, the court must order the release of the offender, place the offender under an appropriate community control sanction, under appropriate community control conditions, and under the supervision of the probation department serving the court.
+If the court grants a motion for judicial release, the court must order the release of the offender, and place the offender under an appropriate community control sanction, under appropriate community control conditions, and under the supervision of the probation department serving the court.
 The court must also reserve the right to reimpose the sentence that it reduced if the offender violates the sanction.
 (R.C.
 2929.20.)